irunegoizueta/envelope/README.md

 # Robotic string-envelope opening
 This is a ROS package to untie the string of an envelope that has been previously tied arbitrarily.
+Initially, the robot is grasping the end of the string in the middle of pivots.
 ## Hardware requirements
 - Universal Robot UR10
 - Robotiq FT300 wrist force/torque sensor